cuiko/eslint-config/README.md

 ### 5. Prettier Support

-> If you `IDE` have been supported, you don't have to execute the following command.
+> If your `IDE` have been supported, you don't have to execute the following command.

 ```shell
 # npm